Team-TAU/tau/README.md

 and even security issues.
 I am very open to PRs and discussions that will help TAU become more stable and secure.
 Use at your own risk._

-_Note 2- TAU is written using django/python, however, acting as an API proxy, you can connect any codebase to its websockets._
+_Note 2- TAU is written using rust, however, acting as an API proxy, you can connect any codebase to its websocket._

 _Note 3- If when starting up TAU, you see the error:
 ```